Ana da Silva: Career

-In 1984, she provided backing vocals on the Go-Betweens' "Bachelor Kisses".
+In 1984, she provided backing vocals on the Go-Betweens' song "Bachelor Kisses".
 After releasing three albums, the Raincoats split up in 1984, da Silva going on to collaborate with drummer Charles Hayward of This Heat (one of many drummers that had passed through the Raincoats' ranks) as the duo Roseland, although they abandoned the project after recording some demos.

-She went on to write music for choreographer Gaby Agis's productions, subsequently concentrated on painting.
+She went on to write music for choreographer Gaby Agis's productions, and subsequently concentrated on painting.
 While working in a cousin's antique shop in London, she met longtime Raincoats fan Kurt Cobain, prompting him to convince DGC to reissue the band's back catalogue.

-The Raincoats reformed and released a new album in 1996, but da Silva did not then produce any new music until the 2005 album The Lighthouse.
+The Raincoats reformed and released a new album in 1996, but da Silva did not produce any new music until the 2005 album The Lighthouse.

-Ana da Silva performed live in London, Munich, Portugal and at the Ladyfestspain in Madrid.
+Da Silva performed live in London, Munich, Portugal and at the Ladyfestspain in Madrid.